Nikephoros I: Campaigns against the Arabs and Bulgars

-Shortly after Nikephoros' accession, he sent an insulting letter to Abbasid Caliph Harun al-Rashid, demanding the return of tribute which Empress Irene had paid.
+Shortly after Nikephoros's accession, he sent an insulting letter to Abbasid Caliph Harun al-Rashid, demanding the return of tribute which Empress Irene had paid.
 He withheld further tribute, and there may have been raids against Arab settlements.
 Nikephoros thus committed himself to a war against Harun.
-Due to Bardanes' disloyalty, Nikephoros was forced to lead the military campaign himself, resulting in a severe defeat at the Battle of Krasos in Phrygia in 805.
+Due to Bardanes's disloyalty, Nikephoros was forced to lead the military campaign himself, resulting in a severe defeat at the Battle of Krasos in Phrygia in 805.
 Although there was an exchange of prisoners, Harun imposed a tribute of 30,000 dinars on Byzantium.
 In 806, a Muslim army comprising 135,000 soldiers invaded the Empire, once again led by Harun, and captured Heraclea Cybistra and Tyana.
 Unable to match the Muslim forces, Nikephoros agreed to peace on the condition of an immediate payment of 50,000 nomismata and an annual tribute of 30,000 nomismata.
 Harun had taken measures to secure the Arab-Byzantine frontier including the construction of new fortified districts (al-Awasim) in order to more effectively gain control of Asia Minor.
 However, with the Caliphate embroiled in a succession struggle following Harun al-Rashid's death in 809, Nikephoros was able to focus on dealing with Krum, the Khan of Bulgaria, who was posing a threat to the empire's northern frontiers and had recently conquered Serdica (now Sofia).